 K02.9 Dental caries, unspecified

-Classification of caries according to mkb 10 at the moment it is one of the most popular.
-To its merits, we can attribute the fact that subheadings appeared in it in the form of suspended caries or cement caries.
+Classification of caries according to ICD 10 is currently one of the most popular.
+Among its advantages we can include the fact that sub-categories appeared in it in the form of suspended caries or cement caries.

 Classification of the carious process by the depth of the lesion | MMSI

 Dentists consider this classification of caries to be the most convenient.
 Therefore, it has become widespread in the domestic space.
-Experts identify forms of the disease related to the uncomplicated and complicated course of the disease:
+Experts distinguish forms of the disease related to uncomplicated and complicated course of the disease:

-1. Spot stage - the initial stage, when white stripes or dark spots appear on the enamel, but it itself is smooth to the touch, is not yet subject to destruction.
-Toothache at this stage of the patient's spots does not bother;
+1. Spot stage – the initial stage, when white stripes or dark spots appear on the enamel, but it itself is smooth to the touch and is not yet susceptible to destruction.
+Toothache at this stage of the stain does not bother the patient;

-2. Superficial caries - the second stage of the carious process.
-Tooth enamel continues to deteriorate, but caries does not yet go beyond the enamel layer.
-The dentin is not damaged, however, a toothache of a periodic nature may already manifest itself.
-The reaction of the tooth to cold and hot, to sour or sweet is noticeable.
-Carious spot on the tooth surface rough to the touch;
+2. Superficial caries – the second stage of the carious process.
+Tooth enamel continues to decay, but caries does not yet extend beyond the enamel layer.
+Dentin is not damaged, however, toothache of a periodic nature may already manifest itself.
+The reaction of the tooth to cold and hot, sour or sweet is noticeable.
+A carious stain on the tooth surface is rough to the touch;

-3. Moderate caries when the carious lesion has passed the enamel layer and affected the upper layers of dentin.
-The pain intensifies, is constant;
+3. Moderate caries , when the carious lesion has passed the enamel layer and affected the upper layers of dentin.
+The pain intensifies and is constant;

-4. Deep caries , in which only a thin layer of dentin can be preserved.
+4. Deep caries , in which only a thin layer of dentin is preserved.
 At this stage, the dental tissue is severely damaged.
-Lack of proper dental treatment at this stage becomes the cause of pulp damage and periodontitis.
+Lack of proper tooth treatment at this stage causes pulp damage and periodontitis.

-This classification involves the allocation of two types of caries:
+This classification involves distinguishing two types of caries:

-- complicated accompanied by concomitant inflammatory processes.
-This form of the disease occurs with an untimely visit to a doctor or lack of proper treatment;
+- complicated , accompanied by accompanying inflammatory processes.
+This form of the disease occurs when a doctor is not consulted in a timely manner or due to the lack of proper treatment;

-- uncomplicated - a typically proceeding process, which presupposes the presence of its individual stages (superficial, medium, etc.).
+- uncomplicated – a typically occurring process, which presupposes the presence of its individual stages (superficial, middle, etc.).

 Types of caries by degree of activity:

 1. Compensated caries , characterized by the absence of obvious progress in the carious process.
-The teeth are slightly affected, which does not cause discomfort in the patient;
+The teeth are slightly affected, which does not cause discomfort to the patient;

-3. Decompensated , which is characterized by an intense current.
-At this stage, acute pain in the tooth is diagnosed.
+3. Decompensated , which is characterized by intense flow.
+At this stage it is diagnosed sharp pain in the tooth.

-This classification is based on calculating the caries intensity index, which is defined as the sum of carious, filled and extracted teeth (KPU) in one child.
+This classification is based on calculating the caries intensity index, which is defined as the sum of carious, filled and extracted teeth (CPU) in one child.
 If there are both milk teeth and permanent teeth in the oral cavity, then the amount is calculated for them separately (KPU + KP).
-Extracted milk teeth are not counted.
+Extracted baby teeth are not counted.

-In this case, the classification is a composition of the following four categories :
+IN in this case The classification is a composition of the following four categories :

-- acute caries ...
-Signs of tooth damage appear within a matter of weeks;
+- acute caries .
+Signs of dental damage appear within a matter of weeks;

-- chronic caries developing over a longer time.
-Affected tissues take on a yellowish or dark brown color, staining with plaque and food dyes;
+- chronic caries , developing over a longer period of time.
+Affected tissues take on a yellowish or dark brown color, stained with plaque and food coloring;

-- blooming caries , which entails multiple lesions of the dental tissue.
-The carious process progresses within a short time;
+- blooming caries , which entails multiple lesions of dental tissue.
+The carious process progresses over a short time;

-- secondary caries developing under a previously installed filling as a result of weakening of the tooth enamel, neglect of the rules of oral hygiene, and a decrease in the body's immunity.
+- secondary caries , developing under a previously installed filling as a result of weakening of tooth enamel, neglect of the rules of oral hygiene, and decreased immunity of the body.

-Classification of the disease by the intensity of the process
+Classification of the disease according to the intensity of the process

 This classification assumes the presence of:

-multiple (systemic) caries ...
-In this form of the disease, five or more teeth in children are affected, six or more in adults.
+multiple (systemic) caries .
+This form of the disease affects five or more teeth in children, six or more in adults.

-Among the patients with such a diagnosis, most often there are those who are sick with acute infectious diseases, diseases of the cardiovascular, respiratory system.
-Among children suffering from multiple caries, there are those who have recovered chronic tonsillitis, scarlet fever .
+Among patients with such a diagnosis, most often there are those who are ill with acute infectious diseases, cardiovascular diseases, respiratory system.
+Among children suffering multiple caries, those who have been ill are observed chronic tonsillitis, scarlet fever .

-- fissure caries , in which the natural grooves of the surface of the teeth are affected;
+- fissure caries , in which the natural recesses of the surface of the teeth are affected;

-- interdental carious process developing on the contact surface of the tooth.
-For a long time, the disease may not be diagnosed due to the specific form of the development of the disease: caries, in the process of affecting the tooth surface, develops towards the center of the tooth, and the cavity itself is covered with healthy enamel layers;
+- interdental caries process , developing on the contact surface of the tooth.
+Long time the disease may not be diagnosed due to specific shape development of the disease: caries, in the process of damage to the tooth surface, develops towards the center of the tooth, and the cavity itself is covered with healthy enamel layers;

-- cervical caries , which is localized between the root and crown of the tooth, in the area adjacent to the gums.
-The reason for the development of the process is insufficient oral hygiene;
+- cervical caries , which is localized between the root and crown of the tooth, in the area adjacent to the gum.
+The reason for the development of the process is poor hygiene oral cavity;

-- annular caries that affects the circumferential surface of the tooth.
-Outwardly, it looks like a yellowish or brown belt on the neck;
+- ring caries , affecting the circumferential surface of the tooth.
+Outwardly it looks like a yellowish or brown belt on the neck;

-- hidden carious process developing in a hard-to-see area - the tooth gap.
+- hidden carious process , developing in a difficult-to-see area - the dental crevice.

-It is easy to guess that such a classification divides caries into:
+It is not difficult to guess that this classification divides caries into:

-- primary that affects either a healthy tooth or an area that has not been previously treated;
+- primary which affects either a healthy tooth or an area that has not previously been treated;

-- secondary , which is of a recurrent nature, since it develops in previously healed places.
+- secondary , which is recurrent in nature, because it develops in previously healed areas.

 Sometimes this type of carious process is called internal: the disease is often localized in the area under the filling or crown.